shannonehmsen/mpnst_surveyor/README.md

 # mpnst_surveyor

 The MPNST Surveyor is a database for displaying genomic analysis from the sequencing of MPNST tumors.
-Please visit the NF Research Initiative <a href="https://www.nfresearch-childrens.org/">website</a> to learn more.
+Please visit the <a href="https://www.nfresearch-childrens.org/">NF Research Initiative</a> website to learn more.

  Currently reached <a href="http://18.206.76.181:8000/">here</a>